samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 title: Understanding Elixir's Broadway
 date: 2019-10-20T20:50:06-05:00
 draft: false
-description: "Broadway is Plataformatec's fourth attempt at streamlining the retrieval and processing of data in Elixir.
+description: "Broadway is Dashbit's fourth attempt at streamlining the retrieval and processing of data in Elixir.
 This article gives you a glimpse into that journey, provides a deeper understanding of the library, giving you everything you need to build your own Broadway application."
 image: /assets/images/broadway_logo.png
 comments: false
 post: true